Choosing The Best Portable Air Compressor For Car Tires

-Measure the diameter by holding the tape measure vertically at the center of the wheel assembly, with the end (the 'zero' point) on the ground and reading the diameter at the top of the tire.
+Measure the diameter by holding the tape measure vertically at the center of the wheel assembly.
+Make sure the end (the 'zero' point) is on the ground and then read the diameter at the top of the tire.

 See the picture below for a visual reference.
 The tire in the picture below is 30 inches in diameter.

-Online calculator - In order to use an online calculator to figure out diameter, you will need to know the specifications of the tire itself.
-These specs are presented in the following format: LT265/60R18.
+Online calculator - To use an online calculator to figure out diameter, you need to know the specifications of the tire itself.
+These specs are presented in the following format:

 You can read this directly from the tire itself (choose the largest one you will be inflating).

-If your car, truck or RV has the original size tires still installed, you can also find tire size information by locating the data plate located on the door jamb of your car/truck or on the side of your RV.
+If your car, truck or RV has the original size tires still installed, you can also find tire size information on the data plate.
+They are usually located on the door jamb of your vehicle or on the side of your RV.